xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 The option `--server.ssl-protocol` was renamed to `--ssl.protocol`.
 The meaning of the option is unchanged.

-The command-line option `--quiet` was removed from all client tools except arangosh because it had no effect in them.
+The command-line option `--quiet` was removed from all client tools except avocadosh because it had no effect in them.

-### Arangobench
+### Avocadobench

-In order to make its purpose more apparent the former `arangob` client tool has been renamed to `arangobench` in 3.0.
+In order to make its purpose more apparent the former `avocadob` client tool has been renamed to `avocadobench` in 3.0.

 Miscellaneous changes
 ---------------------